ThingPulse/docs/docs/guides/icon64-esp32-rgb-led-audio.md

 ## Programming the Icon64

+The following chapters describe how you can compile and install applications onto the Icon64.
+We use the stock firmware as an example but the process is exactly the same for any other application.

+For a list of apps provided by ThingPulse see [Icon64 projects](#icon64-projects).

 ### Install Drivers
 {!../includes/install-drivers.md!}

-### PlatformIO IDE
+### Install PlatformIO IDE
 All ThingPulse Icon64 sample projects are built with PlatformIO.
-Hence, to use those samples as-is it is required you create a PlatformIO setup.
+Hence, to use those samples as-is it is required you create a local PlatformIO setup.

 {!../includes/platformio.md!}

 ### Get the Stock Firmware

 Now that the driver is installed and Visual Studio Code runs with the PlatformIO plugin you can compile and install the stock firmware.

 Get the stock firmware repository either with Git:

 ```sh
 $ git clone  https://github.com/ThingPulse/esp32-icon64-a2dp
 ```
-or by downloading and extracting the zip file.
+or by downloading and extracting the ZIP file from that URL.

 Once done open the `esp32-icon64-a2dp` folder in Visual Studio Code.

 ### Upload the Stock Firmware

-Please connect now your Icon64 to your PC by using a USB data cable and turn the device on by sliding the power switch into the "ON" position.
+Please connect your Icon64 to your computer with a USB data cable and turn the device on by sliding the power switch into the "ON" position.

 Have a look at the `platformio.ini`.
-Before you can upload we need to verify and likely adjust the following two lines:
+Before you can upload you need to verify and likely adjust the following two lines:

 ```
 upload_port = /dev/cu.SLAB_USBtoUART